Art Advice

 Tim Mcburnie’s Strategy For Learning To Draw

 Learning to draw is an endless journey.
 I’m always looking to improve my approach and mindset regarding how to learn and produce most efficiently.
-Tim Mcburnie’s advice on the subject resonated with me, and I love the quality of his art.
-Watch his video through the following link:
+Tim Mcburnie’s advice on the subject resonated with me.
+I love the quality of his art.

 What I took away